ClearBlade/Machine-Learning-Node-Libraries/README.md

 ```

 3. Create a new System [here](https://platform.clearblade.com) and [create](https://docs.clearblade.com/v/4/code/) a new Library.
-4. Sample Library in your platform -
+4. Sample code inside the Library in your platform -

 ```
   require("@babel/polyfill")

   function getLib(){
-    const lib = require("ml-regression")
+    const lib = require("ml-regression")    // NPM package which you want to use return lib;
-    return lib;
   }